Frequently asked questions

 - The extent of covered care is similar to the standards the local Czech people have with their mandatory insurance.
-Unlike with a common travel insurance there are not any surcharges when a medical care is recognized as necessary.
+Unlike with common travel insurance, there are not any surcharges when medical care is recognized as necessary.

 - The insurance is also valid during visits made from the CR to other countries of the Schengen Area.